InscryptionModding/InscryptionAPI/docs/wiki/index.md

 | Act 1 | PaperTalkingCard      |
 | Act 3 | DiskTalkingCard       |

-**Additionally,** to make the task of creating Act 1 talking cards even easier for you, I've defined an abstract class that inherits from both **PaperTalkingCard**, includes the **ITalkingCard** interface and adds a few small tweaks behind the scenes!
+**Additionally,** to make the task of creating Act 1 talking cards even easier for you, I've defined an abstract class that inherits from **PaperTalkingCard**, includes the **ITalkingCard** interface and adds a few small tweaks behind the scenes!
 It's called **CustomPaperTalkingCard**.

 All you have to do is create a class that inherits from **CustomPaperTalkingCard** and implement its abstract fields as such: